project-poodle/poodle/design.md

 ### Raft Consensus Membership ###

-Node healthiness change, when consistently detected in raft consensus group by the leader after one full epoch, will be logged to the Raft consensus log, then published to the cluster level consensus as __cluster.status:node__ scheme.
+Node healthiness status, when consistently detected in raft consensus group by the leader after one full epoch, will be logged to the Raft consensus log, then published to the cluster level consensus as __cluster.status:node__ scheme.